HendrikZA/general-playmaker/oculus go and gear vr/Readme.txt

 Usage:
 ------

-The custom actions will show in the "Custom" category in your Playmaker actions list.
+The custom actions will show in the "Input" category in your Playmaker actions list.
 The only thing you need to use them is:

 1. Playmaker (of course!)